DrChainsaw/NaiveGAflux.jl/README.md

 ### Mutation

-Mutation is the way one existing candidate is transformed to a slightly different candidate.
-NaiveGAflux supports doing this while preserving weights and alignment between layers, thus reducing the impact of mutating an already trained candidate.
+Mutation is the way one candidate is transformed to a slightly different candidate.
+NaiveGAflux supports doing this while preserving parameters and alignment between layers, thus reducing the impact of mutating an already trained candidate.

 The following basic mutation operations are currently supported:
 1. Change the output size of vertices using `NoutMutation`.